miriammenzel/PLImig/README.md

 If a non median filtered NTransmittance is used as input, **PLImig** will generate the median5NTransmittance automatically and save it as **[...]\_median5NTransmittance\_[...].h5**.
 The dataset will match the original dataset of the input files or is set by the `--dataset` parameter when starting the program.

-### I_rmax
+### T_ref
-`I_rmax` or *minimal transmittance value* is considered as the average value of the transmittance within a connected region with the highest retardation values.
+`T_ref` is considered as the average value of the transmittance within a connected region with the highest retardation values.
 As the highest retardation values represent mostly flat white matter fibers, this can be used to get a first estimation of the white matter values in the transmittance.

 To get the average transmittance value, masks based on a difference value are generated.
 There, the connected components algorithm